 I first made this recipe in 2011 and published the topping as part of a recipe for John Dory fish.

-However, over the years of delicious experimenting, this parmesan herb crust is best with the more robust flavours and texture of salmon, haddock, or mahi-mahi.
+However, over the years of experimenting with the topping, this parmesan herb crust is best with the more robust flavours and texture of salmon, haddock, or mahi-mahi.
 As John Dory (Saint Pierre in French) is such a delicate fish, it's best to leave it be.

 While the recipe looks a bit longer than a quick herb topping done in the oven, I urge you to try this way.
 It's not just aesthetically pleasing but the texture is extra crispy.